michaelmarty/UniDec/readme.md

 v.5.2.0

+Major speed up to Plot Peaks command that simulates the isolated charge state distributions!
+This function is now built into the same C code used by UniDec, and is called by the UniDec.exe <file>_conf.dat -conv.
+It produces a binary file output that is read in and plotted.

 Improvements to matching speed and API.
 Added right click option to send item from oligomer list to common matches list.
 Added a bunch of glycans and stuff to the common masses table.

 Improvements to MetaUniDec.
 Create a merged template rather than just using the first spectrum.
 Improvements to speed by keeping file open for the whole session.
 Reduction in print outputs.